 There are many apps for protecting children and keeping women safe that give detailed, real-time information about where a child is and what is going on around them.

 However, as with any risk, the key is to find ways to lessen it.
-We thus think a safety solution should focus on: predicting risky situations in advance so that the child and the parents have time to act BEFORE something bad happens.
+We thus think a safety solution should focus on: predicting risky situations in advance by predicting the information value of possible risk situations and recommend actions to avoid them so that the child and the parents have time to act BEFORE something bad happens.

 Protecting children or adults from abuse is a necessary first step toward supporting them in other aspects of their lives, such as predicting and lowering stress, predicting and managing addictions, or improving care for children with disabilities.